CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/development-tools/Configuration/dev-config-json.md

 - **Dependencies** - Lists other plugins that the current plugin depends on.
 Each dependency is represented by a relative path (from the SourceDirectory) pointing to the dependent plugin’s dev.config.json file.

-- **MapWwwAppFolder** - This field is specific to AE plugins.
+- **MapWwwAppFolder** - This field is specific to CompuTec AppEngine plugins.
 It indicates whether web application resources (e.g., HTML, JavaScript, CSS) should be loaded from the plugin's resources or directly from the source directory.

 ## Examples